ZERO VFX

-ZERO VFX is a visual effects and creative studio with offices in Boston, Massachusetts and Venice Beach, California.
+ZERO VFX is a visual effects and creative studio with offices in Boston, Massachusetts and Montreal, Quebec.
 Co-founded by Brian Drewes, Sean Devereaux and Marc Sadeghi in 2010, the company works on feature film and commercial projects.

 History

 ZERO VFX was founded in 2010 by Brian Drewes, Sean Devereaux and Marc Sadeghi.

 ZERO VFX developed Zync in 2011, a cloud based rendering tool for VFX and was sold to Google for an undisclosed sum in August 2014.

-With headquarters in Boston, the company opened a second office in Venice Beach, California in November 2015.
+With headquarters in Boston, the company opened a second office in Venice Beach, California in November 2015 but went remote for California crew during the COVID-19 pandemic.

+ZERO VFX joined forces with Mavericks VFX under the Dream Machine umbrella in 2023 and expanded its presence to Montreal, Quebec in February 2024.

 Sale of Zync

 ZERO VFX was the original developer of Zync, a cloud based rendering tool geared towards the visual effects industry with support for The Foundry's NUKE, Autodesk Maya, Solid Angle's Arnold and Chaos Group's V-Ray.
 Zync was sold to Google for an undisclosed sum in August 2014.